Bacon Fat Chocolate Chip Cookies with Bourbon and Pecans are amazing. If you love salty-sweet combos, these are the cookies for you.

 Instructions

-- In a medium bowl whisk together the flour, salt, and baking soda.
+- In a medium bowl whisk together the 2 ½ cups bread flour, ½ teaspoon kosher salt, and 1 teaspoon baking soda.
 Set aside.

-- In the bowl of your stand mixer, cream together the butter, bacon fat, and sugars with the paddle attachment on medium speed until smooth.
+- In the bowl of your stand mixer, cream together the 8 tablespoons unsalted butter, ½ cup bacon fat, ¾ cup brown sugar and ¼ cup granulated white sugar with the paddle attachment on medium speed until smooth.

-- Lower the mixer speed to stir and add in the egg, egg yolk, bourbon, and vanilla.
+- Lower the mixer speed to stir and add in the 1 egg - room temperature, 1 egg yolk, 3 tablespoons bourbon, and 2 teaspoons vanilla.
 Mix until thoroughly combined, about 30 seconds.

 - Stir the dry ingredients into the wet ingredients until just combined.

-- Fold in the chocolate chips and pecans with a spatula.
+- Fold in the 1 cup semi-sweet chocolate chips and ½ cup chopped pecanswith a rubber spatula.

 - Wrap the dough in wax paper and refrigerate for at least 2-3 hours.

-- Remove the dough from the refrigerator and roll the it into balls, about 2 tablespoons of dough each.
+- Preheat the oven to 375°F (190°C).
+Remove the dough from the refrigerator and roll the it into balls, about 2 tablespoons of dough each.
 The dough may be a bit crumbly but will become smoother as you roll it.

 - Place the balls on a baking sheet leaving at least 2 inches in between each cookie.
 Flatten the balls slightly with your hand to help them spread.